Dielianss/VisualFasttext/README.md

 ## Preparation work

-According to the source code of official Python wrapper of Fasttext, it does not provide the interface accessible to the C++ function about how to get the hash value for a given word.
+According to the source code of official Python wrapper of Fasttext, it does not provide the interface access to the C++ function about how to get the hash value for a given word.
 So I made a minor modification over the official Fasttext installation by creating a interface accessing to the mentioned C++ function.
 The followings are the details that what I did:

 1. unzip the source code (.zip file) of the Fasttext (https://github.com/facebookresearch/fastText/releases).